-Trip itineraries in the Southwest often include both Yosemite National Park as well as Las Vegas, which is why people often ask me about the best way to get from Yosemite to Vegas (or the other way around).
-And it’s a good question, because you have two alternative routes –
+Trip itineraries in the Southwest often include both Yosemite National Park and Las Vegas, so people often ask me the best way to get from Yosemite to Vegas (or vice versa).

 - East of the Sierra Nevada ridge, via road US-395 (Mammoth Lakes).